shreeshailaya/C-DAC-Notes/Python/Readme.md

 ## Day-1 Introduction
 - Python was founded by  Guido van Rossum in 1989 at National Research institute Netherland
 - and it release to public in 20 February 1991
-- python is general purpose highlevel programming language
+- python is general purpose high level programming language
 - Dynamically typed language
 - Name is came from TV serial on BBC (British Broadcasting Company) 1969-1974 - TV show called Monty Python Flying Circus
 - TWO DIFFERENT VERSION HAS DIFFERENT STORY